Footpath work on the Brecon Beacons

 There are over 70km of footpaths and bridleways that criss-cross over the central Brecon Beacons.
 Over the last decade, 15km of these routes have had a path line defined by stone pitching, stone gravel surface or a sub-soil surface.
 Completing this work has meant that over 75,000m2 of bare soil has been re-vegetated and recovered on the surrounding path routes.

 There's still a further 10km of footpaths without vegetation and more than four-metres-wide.
-In 2013 we plan to continue with the work on Cefn Cwm Llwch footpath running from Cwm Gwdi up to Pen y Fan.
+In 2013 and 2014 we continued with the work on Cefn Cwm Llwch footpath running from Cwm Gwdi up to Pen y Fan.
+We had a lot of help from working holiday groups and other volunteers to help us stone-pitch 100 metres of path.

 Quarrying the stone